evansosenko/aps-spin-lifetime/README.md

 $ rake
 ````

-Output files will be saved in `builds/`.
+Output files will be saved in the `build` directory.

 To see other rake tasks,